ellaliws/Recipes/README.md

-# Prediction Model Building: Recipes
+# Calorie Crystal Ball🔮: predict the calories using model building
 A project for DSC 80 at UCSD.
-Some good advice to pick a good recipe💓 project contributors: Wushuang Li, Zixuan Zhao
+A fair Prediction Model to predict calories of recipes. project contributors: Wushuang Li, Zixuan Zhao

 ---